elastic/support-diagnostics/README.md

     * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 20 --reps 6 --type logstash

 ### Timed Thread Dumps
-* If you wish to take thread dumps at timed intervals without running the full gamut of API calls use the --type elastic-threads option.
+* If you wish to take thread dumps at timed intervals without running the full gamut of API calls use the `--type elastic-threads` option.
 * For each run it will collect output from the Hot Threads API call, as well as running a full thread dump against the process using jstack.
 * This **must** be run on the physical host of the node you will to check.
 * You do not need to supply a process id, only the host/port.
 It will query the node for the information on the one running on that host and use it in the call.
 * Since there are fewer calls for Logstash it does not have a separate type.
 Use the standard repitition options and both hot threads and jstack will be included.
 #### Elasticseach Timed Thread Dumps Example
     * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 20 --reps 6 --type elastic-threads

-### Heap Dumps
-* If you wish to take a heap dump of a running process use the --heapdump --nodename processoption

 ## File Sanitization Utility